thomasvrussell/sfft/README.rst

 What's new
 -----------

+- A warning for users: As scikit-image has changed something in its function of hough detection since version 0.19.0, I recently found that the source selection in sfft will be affected by this upgrade.
+I have not checked the new function yet, for the time being I would recommend users to install a scikit-image >= 0.16.2 but <= 0.18.3.
+Possibly I may add a constrain on scikit-image version in sfft 1.3.5.
+[Lei, Nov 9, 2022]

 - A warning message about the usage of ``sfft.MultiEasySparsePacket`` and ``sfft.MultiEasyCrowdedPacket`` is added in the related test scripts.
 [Lei, Oct 25, 2022]

 - The preprocessing in sparse-flavor-sfft is refined using an additional rejection of mild varaibles since version 1.3.0.
 [Lei, Aug 19, 2022]